Oatmeal Breakfast Bread

 - Have water at 80°F and all other ingredients at room temperature.
 Place ingredients in pan in the order specified in your owner’s manual.
 Select basic cycle and medium/normal crust.
 Pecans and raisins can be added 5 minutes before the end of the last kneading cycle.
 Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
 If it is dry and stiff, add water, ½ to 1 tablespoon at a time.
 If it is too wet and sticky, add 1 tablespoon of flour at a time.
 See our Bread Machine section for more helpful tips and information.

-- Hand-Held Mixer Method: Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour, cinnamon, salt and oatmeal in mixing bowl, stir to combine.
+- Hand-Held Mixer Method: Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour, cinnamon, salt and oats in mixing bowl, stir to combine.
 Add warm water (120°-130°F), vegetable oil and maple syrup to flour mixture, mix on low speed to combine.
 Beat 2 to 3 minutes on medium speed.
-By hand, stir in pecans, raisins, and enough remaining flour to make a soft dough.
+By hand, stir in enough remaining flour to make a soft dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
 Use additional flour if necessary.
+Knead in pecans and raisins until just combined.

 Rising, Shaping and Baking